craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 > [[Yagil]] is the eastern-most city in [[The Holyl'nds]], and acts as the major center of supply in the ongoing conflicts with [[Cenva Minyo]] and the [[Dwarven Kingdom Actstow]].

 > [[The Holy City of Kanielkiln]] is the capital city of [[The Church of the White Flame]].
 Those who are born here are the few capable of becoming Firstchurch, a high honor in [[The Holyl'nds]].
-Kanielkin is the center of the [[The Church of the White Flame|Church of Flame]]'s empire, wherein the White Church itself hosts the Blackened Brazier and [[Its Greatness|The Great White Flame]] itself.
+Kanielkin is the center of the [[The Church of the White Flame|Church of Flame]]'s empire, wherein the White Church itself hosts the Blackened Brazier and the eldest motes of [[Its Greatness|The Great White Flame]].

 > [[Wychway]] is the southern-most city in [[The Holyl'nds]], and is most notable for their social tolerance and their unusual leadership - [[Jorrin Bearscarred]] rules the city as the one leader within the [[The Church of the White Flame|White Church]] that is not Firstchurch or greater, and supports the desegregation & disillusion of the Church's strict caste system.